Elementary School Program

 How does preschool work at EDIA?

-Preschool classes are for children between the ages 3.5 or 4 by August 31st.
-They are offered live via our virtual classrooms 3 days a week.
-Students receive academic instruction in English, Math, Science and Social Studies.
-Special subject instruction is also provided for students in Quran, Arabic, Islamic Studies, and STEAM.
-We use the Core Knowledge and Everyday Ibaadah preschool curriculum for a blended learning approach that is both hands-on, project-based and traditional.
+We use the Core Knowledge and our very own Everyday Ibaadah preschool curriculum for a blended learning approach that is both hands-on, project-based and traditional.
 The Montessori approach is incorporated in order to engage learners in meaningful ways and connect to their everyday experiences.
 We prepare students for are transitional kindergarten classes by ensuring that content in our classes is based upon U.S. common core state standards, next generation science standards, and follow the Core Knowledge sequence.
 A Montessori approach is used for learning.
+Classes meet 4 days a week, Monday through Thursday.

 What curriculum does the pre-k teacher use?

 The Core Knowledge Preschool Sequence is a set of model guidelines describing fundamental competencies and specific knowledge that provide coherent foundations for later learning in kindergarten and beyond.
 The Preschool Sequence targets children between the ages of three and five.
+The Preschool Sequence addresses physical, social, linguistic, and cognitive aspects of development.
+You can download an overview of major areas of skills and knowledge addressed in the Core Knowledge Preschool Sequence.

 What do students study for Islamic Studies?